escusado/console.meme/README.md

 *by [@escusado](https://twitter.com/escusado)*

 ## What is this?
-A simple node/express app and a js script to print stupid stuff in the console.
+A stupid express app and a js script to print memes in the console.

 ![console.meme](http://i.imgur.com/0fh8eZk.png)